Licensed in Pennsylvania

 Pennsylvania has had a large opioid and fentanyl overdose burden, with both major metros and rural regions affected.
 In-person buprenorphine access can be uneven, especially for patients facing wait times, transportation barriers, or limited evening/weekend availability.

-The planned model is statewide telehealth: once MyStreetHealth is licensed and open in Pennsylvania, patients physically located in Pennsylvania at the time of the visit may be evaluated by telehealth, subject to clinical appropriateness, pharmacy access, and applicable law.
+The model is statewide telehealth: patients physically located in Pennsylvania at the time of the visit may be evaluated by telehealth, subject to clinical appropriateness, pharmacy access, and applicable law.

 Frequently asked questions